yannickycpan/oxford-engs-AIML-cwm/index.md

 ## Syllabus

 We will go through the following content in 5 days.
+We will use [[google colab]](https://colab.research.google.com/) as a platform for exercises.

-### Course Intro & background review (prepared by Dr. Yangchen Pan)
+### Course Intro & background review

 - Course Introduction